maxgio92/monkaos/README.md

 ## Thanks

-this project is highly inspired by [kube-chaos](https://github.com/asobti/kube-monkey).
+this project is inspired by [kube-chaos](https://github.com/asobti/kube-monkey).